gbezyuk/logux-sync/README.md

 })
 ```

 ## Time Fixing

-Some clients have wrong time zone and they fixed it by setting wrong time.
+Some clients may have wrong time zone fixing it by setting a wrong time.
-Other client could have ±10 minutes time mistake or just ignore computer time.
+Other client may have a small (±10 minutes) time mistake or just ignore the computer's time.

-But correct time is highly important for CRDT and other log based operations.
+Nevertheless, the correct time is vitally important for CRDT and other log based operations.

-This is why you can enable time fixing by `fixTime` option in client.
+This is why you can enable time fixing using the `fixTime` option in the client.
-Logux Sync will calculate round-trip time and compare client and server time
+Logux Sync will calculate a round-trip time and compare client and server times
-to calculate time difference between them.
+in order to calculate the time difference between them.

 ```js
 new ClientSync(nodeId, log, connection, {